 The tradition for providing a quality education for students was echoed in the description of another teacher who grew up and went to school in a nearby town but moved in high school and graduated from Winding Road.
 She recalled teachers who had held them to high standards and expected them to further their education.
 Although she started her teaching career in another community, she said that she knew she wanted to return to the community to give back by sharing the wonderful experience with other students and that she wanted it for her own children.
 When her children were in elementary school, she had the opportunity to return to Winding Road to teach and both of her children had flourished as students in the school and continued their educations after high school in college.

-Another asset in helping students understand the expectations and the process of making plans for education after high school Winding Road was described by one teacher in the way students participate in mixed grade level classes and activities.
+Another asset in helping students understand the expectations and the process of making plans for education after high school was described by one teacher in the way students participate in mixed grade level classes and activities.
 This teacher shared,

 Younger kids hear people in the community talking [to older students about their plans] and I think it gets them thinking about what they want to do and where they want to go because the process of making those decisions is discussed.
 I think it gets the younger kids thinking it will be them making those decisions soon, it teaches them to be aware of what goes into making those plans.